jamesgol/woocommerce-cart-stock-reducer/readme.txt

 = What happens if someone tries to increase the quantity from their shopping cart and that amount is unavailable? =

 They will receive a "Quantity requested not available" message and their original quantity will be retained.

+= What setting should I use for 'Minimum Stock to Skip Check'? =

+This is an advanced option and should only be used on high volume sites with predictable orders.
+The setting to use depends on your stock quantites and how much you expect to sell.
+If you have a stock of 100 and only expect to sell 10 per hour you could set this to 25 and set the expiration to one hour and you should be safe.
+Always err on the side of caution, you don't want to run out of stock when someone believes they will get an item.
+If in doubt, don't use this option.

 = What adjustments need to be made to caching? =